flcerteam/yaki/README.md

 Copy .env.example cp .env.example .env

-Run migration and seed default data with php artisan migrate --seed
+Run migration and seed default data with <b>php artisan migrate --seed</b>

 Symlink the storage folder to public.
-Run php artisan storage:link.
+Run <b>php artisan storage:link</b>.
 This is important to display the uploaded images

-If you run your app with php artisan serve connect to your installed db connection
+If you run your app with <b>php artisan serve</b> connect to your installed db connection